Home > Europe Long Stay Visa Requirements > Applying for a Long-Stay Visa for France (2026)

 Allez-y !

-Whether or not you need a long stay visa for France depends on a few factors, including your nationality, the purpose of your visit, and how long you intend to remain in France.
+Whether or not you need a long-stay visa for France depends on a few factors, including your nationality, the reason you want to be in France, and how long you expect to stay there.

 If you are:

-Then you will need a long stay visa.
+Then you will most likely need a long-stay visa.

-Which long stay visa you need and whether or not you fit the eligibility requirements is another story - but we will discuss some of the available options in this guide.
+Which long-stay visa you need and whether or not you fit the eligibility requirements is another story.

-Long stay visas are intended for temporary visits.
+Long-stay visas are intended for temporary visits.
 While they are longer in length, the stay has a fixed period.
-Residency, on the other hand, is typically for more extended stays, including indefinite ones (such as in the case of obtaining a renewable visa).
+Residency, on the other hand, is typically for extended stays, including indefinite ones (such as in the case of obtaining a renewable visa).

-If you are looking to become a resident in France, you might start with a long stay visa, but applying for residency is another process.
+If you are looking to become a resident in France, you might start with a long-stay visa, and then be required to apply for residence later, which is another process in itself.

 If you're hoping to stay for longer than a year, you will need to apply for a residence permit.
-Some long stay visas act as resident permits.
-These visas have the code VLS/TS on them and may require additional validation after arriving in France.
+Some long-stay visas act as resident permits.
+These visas have the code VLS/TS on them and may require additional validation after your arrival in France.

 Get your insurance certificate in minutes, entirely online!